UP-Manila-SILab/ph-core/input/pagecontent/index.md

 # PH Core FHIR Implementation Guide

-** This IG is provided to support a connectathon.
+<p class="dragon">This IG is provided to support a connectathon.
 It is prototypical, not officially endorsed and may contain any number of errors and omissions.
-There are no guarantees of quality or stability.**
+There are no guarantees of quality or stability.</p>

 [PH Core](#to-be-done) is provided to support the use of HL7<sup>&reg;</sup> FHIR<sup>&reg;&copy;</sup> in an Philippine context.
 It sets the minimum expectations on FHIR resources to support conformance and implementation in systems.